mlakolar/mlakolar.github.io/content/authors/luofeng-liao/_index.md

 ---
 # Display name
-name: "Luofeng Liao"
+title: "Luofeng Liao"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Luofeng Liao"
+- luofeng-liao

 # Is this the primary user of the site?
 superuser: false